MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-warehouse-overview.md

 -   **Whse.
 Item Reclass.
 Journal**
 -   (Various reports)

-For more information about each document, see the respective window topics.
+For more information about each document, see the respective page topics.

 ### <a name="terminology"></a>Terminology
 To align with the financial concepts of purchases and sales, [!INCLUDE[d365fin](includes/d365fin_md.md)] warehouse documentation refers to the following terms for item flow in the warehouse.